potatoQi/potatoQi/README.md

 ### I'm a **Computer Science and Technology** student from the 2022 class at **Chongqing University**! 🎓

 - 🔍 Areas of Interest:
-  - Generative model 🧠
+  - Generative model
-  - Reinforcement learning 🤖
+  - Reinforcement learning
-  - Distributed Optimization Algorithms 🌐
+  - Distributed Optimization Algorithms
 - 🎹 Hobbies & Music:
   - I enjoy playing the piano.
   - I love electronic music (especially The Chainsmokers).
-  - I also enjoy composing 🎼, long-distance running 🏃, and learning mathematics 📚.
+  - I also enjoy composing 🎼, long-distance running, and learning mathematics.
 - 📝 Motto: Work hard, Be nice (努力工作，待人友善 in Chinese).

-💬 I believe that great progress in academia comes from open conversations and sharing ideas.
-If you have any thoughts, suggestions, or different views on my work, I’d love to hear from you! 🌟
+I believe that great progress in academia comes from open conversations and sharing ideas.
+If you have any thoughts, suggestions, or different views on my work, I’d love to hear from you!

 ## 👥 Friends
 <div align="left">